Syncing and Sharing

 Syncing with a GitHub Gist

-Before you can export to a Gist, you must first create it on GitHub to get its unique ID.
-IntelliShell updates existing Gists; it does not create new ones.
+Before you can export to a Gist for the first time, you must create it on GitHub to get its unique ID.

-# The --gist flag is required when using only the ID
+# The --gist flag is required when the location could be mistaken for a file name

 Gist Authentication: To export to a Gist, you need a GitHub Personal Access Token with